 However, for those with severe or profound sensorineural hearing loss, the sensory cells in the ear are damaged or missing so that no matter how loud the sound is, there is nothing there to pick up the information and deliver it to the brain.
-Many individuals with this kind of hearing loss report that even with hearing aids, they can hear, but they it isn’t clear.
-A cochlear implant is a great option for individuals with severe to profound hearing loss because it works differently than a hearing aid.
+Many individuals with this kind of hearing loss report that even with hearing aids, they can hear, but not that clearly.
+A CI is a great option for individuals with severe or profound hearing loss because it works differently than a hearing aid.

-A cochlear implant is comprised of two major parts.
-There is an internal part that is implanted into the inner ear via surgery.
-It includes a thin, thread-like electrode array which is used to stimulate the hearing nerve.
-The external part includes a headpiece which attaches to the head via a magnet, and a sound processor, which is a small device either worn on the ear similar to a hearing aid or can be clipped onto a shirt.
+A cochlear implant is composed of two major parts.
+There is an internal part implanted in the inner ear via surgery.
+It includes a thin, thread-like electrode array that is used to stimulate the hearing nerve.
+The external part includes a headpiece that attaches to the head via a magnet, and a sound processor, which is a small device either worn on the ear similar to a hearing aid or can be clipped onto a shirt.

-Sounds in the environment are picked up by the sound processor, and sent via the headpiece to the electrode array inside the ear.
+Sounds in the environment are picked up by the sound processor and sent via the headpiece to the electrode array inside the ear.
 The electrode array directly stimulates the hearing nerve, which then sends the message to the brain.
-In this way, the cochlear implant (CI) is able to bypass the damaged part of the ear.
+In this way, the CI is able to bypass the damaged part of the ear.
 That is why it is a great solution for individuals who find that hearing aids are not giving them the help they need.